mrz1836/codepipeline-to-github/README.md

-save-param                 Saves a plain-text string parameter in SSM save-param-encrypted       Saves an encrypted string value as a parameter in SSM save-param-list            Saves a list of strings (entry1,entry2,entry3) as a parameter in SSM save-secrets               Helper for saving Github token(s) to Secrets Manager (extendable for more secrets) save-vpc-info              Saves the VPC id and the subnet IDs for use by CloudFormation tag                        Generate a new tag and push (tag version=0.0.0) tag-remove                 Remove a tag if found (tag-remove version=0.0.0)
+save-param                 Saves a plain-text string parameter in SSM save-param-encrypted       Saves an encrypted string value as a parameter in SSM save-param-list            Saves a list of strings (entry1,entry2,entry3) as a parameter in SSM save-secrets               Helper for saving GitHub token(s) to Secrets Manager (extendable for more secrets) save-vpc-info              Saves the VPC id and the subnet IDs for use by CloudFormation tag                        Generate a new tag and push (tag version=0.0.0) tag-remove                 Remove a tag if found (tag-remove version=0.0.0)